Sharktheone/sharkedule/README.md

 My goal is to make an open source alternative to Trello, Asana, and other task management tools.
 Reaching this goal will take a lot of time and effort, but I think it will be worth it.

+Currently, I have not much time, as you may, could see from the previous commits I've done.
+So I mostly only have time for very little commits.

 ## Features and Roadmap

 - [ ] Kanban boards